django-helpdesk/django-helpdesk/docs/settings.rst

 .. setting:: HELPDESK_FULL_FIRST_MESSAGE_FROM_EMAIL

-   Do not ignore fowarded and replied text from the email messages which create a new ticket; useful for cases when customer forwards some email (error from service or something) and wants support to see that
+   Do not ignore forwarded and replied text from the email messages which create a new ticket; useful for cases when customer forwards some email (error from service or something) and wants support to see that